uditkatyal/songfitt_/README.md

 Along with the rapid expansion of digital music formats, managing and searching for songs has become signiﬁcant.
 The purpose of this project is to build a recommendation system to allow users to discover music based on their listening preferences.
 Therefore in this model I focused on the public opinion to discover and recommend music.

 ## Installation

-Use pip to install the requirements.
+Prefer creating a virtual environment to avoid any issues Use pip to install the requirements.

 ~~~bash